brettinternet/hugo-slides/README.md

 ### Purpose

 The [JAMstack](https://jamstack.org) is the simplest method to host and maintain slides.
 With GitHub pages, static sites are incredibly easy to maintain, and this is the simplicity I've looked for with hosting Reveal.js presentations.
+Here I implement an incredible simple browsable directory for the content.

-My intent with the implementation has been to avoid Hugo's shortcodes and fragments except for HTML.
-Markdown and HTML are parsed in GitHub-flavored markdown previews.
-Besides the content's frontmatter, I'd like for the markdown to be fully readable outside of the context of a Reveal.js slide.
-Should the web frontend fail, a simple markdown file as a standalone document is presentable.
+My original intent with the implementation was to avoid creating slides with HTML in favor of markdown and skip Hugo's shortcodes and fragments to avoid marrying the slide content with the static site builder.
+I wanted the markdown to be fully readable outside of the context of a Reveal.js slide.
+Then, should the web frontend fail, a simple markdown file as a standalone document would be presentable.
+However, in order to utilize all the Reveal.js features, I've found that just using the HTML API is the easiest way to create slides.

 ### Features